Pictures Aimed At Your Brain

 That's right.
 Pictures in a novel should not depict the events in the text.

-A novelist creates a world.
-If his pictures duplicate his text, he is trying to flesh out his world by poking his dick in your mind's eye.
+A novelist creates a world with his text.
+If his text is duplicated in his pictures, he is trying to flesh out his world by poking his dick in your mind's eye.

 Instead of dictating visual details, feelustration makes reading more vivid, by activating the correct part of your brain, at the right moment.
 Feelustrations enhance the text; they don't replicate it.

 Let's address the big objection early: Graphic novels are different.
-I love Sandman and Watchmen, but they don't have 100,000 words.
-If they did, the pictures would interfere with my own internal visualization.
+Sandman and Watchmen are fabulous, but they don't have 100,000 words.
+If they did, the pictures would interfere with your own internal visualization.

 For another perspective, a story can be said to have a body (the events) and a soul (their meaning.)
 Feelustration depicts only the soul, and leaves description of the body to the text.

-For example, text describing a betrayal might be accompanied by a photo of a man holding a knife.
-In this case, it is important that the betrayal not involve a literal knife, or the picture will simply crowd out the reader's mental imagery.
+For example, text describing a betrayal might be accompanied by a photo of a man holding a knife, but only if the betrayal does not involve a literal knife.
+If both the picture and the text portray a knife, the picture will crowd out the reader's mental imagery.
 For the same reason, it might be advisable to obscure the knife-wielder's face.

 Note that the literal picture (back stabbing) is a metaphor for the events in the story.
 The metaphor makes reading more vivid, by activating portions of the brain that deal with treachery.